How to Prepare Data for Tableau with FME (Processing Spreadsheets)

 Let's take a closer look at the business license data.

-• Read Excel file and create points
+• Read the Excel file and create points

 • Filter out records that don't have latitude/longitude values